letmaik/exhaust/README.md

     }
     return character

-# iterates over a space of 132 items
+# iterates over a space of 132 characters
 for character in exhaustive.iterate(generate_character):
     print(character)
 ```